codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition.md

 > Codefresh understands Docker compose versions [2.0](https://docs.docker.com/compose/compose-file/compose-file-v2/) and [3.0](https://docs.docker.com/compose/compose-file/), but not point releases (such as 2.1)

-The big difference between the two, is that Codefresh is distinguishing between two kinds of services
+The big difference between the two, is that Codefresh is distinguishing between two kinds of services:

-* Composition Services
+* Composition Services and
-* Composition Candidates
+* Composition Candidates.

 Composition services are helper services that are needed for the tests to run.
 These can be a database, a queue, a cache, or the backend docker image of your application.